Medtronic

 Acquisition in 2015

 Sophono, Inc. is a medical device manufacturer based in Boulder, Colorado, specializing in implantable magnetic bone conduction hearing devices.
 Founded in 2009, the company focuses on providing solutions for individuals with conductive hearing loss, mixed hearing loss, and single-sided deafness.
-Its flagship product, the Alpha 2 MPO, offers an abutment-free experience, allowing the device to be placed under the skin while using magnets for external sound processing.
-Sophono distributes its products primarily through clinics, aiming to improve the quality of life for patients suffering from severe to profound hearing impairment.
-In 2015, the company became a subsidiary of Medtronic plc, further enhancing its capabilities in the medical device sector.
+Its flagship product, the Alpha 2 MPO, offers an abutment-free design that allows for under-the-skin implantation, enhancing user comfort and convenience.
+Sophono's devices are designed for patients experiencing severe to profound hearing impairment, and they are distributed through clinics.
+As of 2015, Sophono operates as a subsidiary of Medtronic plc.

 Semma Therapeutics